go-chassis/go-chassis/README.md

 [中文版README](README_cn.md)

 Go-Chassis is a microservice framework for rapid development of microservices in Go. it focus on helping developer to deliver cloud native application more easily.
+The idea of logo is, developer can recreate and customize their own "wheel"(a framework) by go chassis to accelarate the delivery of software.

 ### Why use Go chassis
 - powerful middleware "handler chain":